aautin/SFML_discovery/README.md

 - Opens an SFML window
 - 1 character to control :
 	- AWSD movement keys
-	- shooting with space key
-	- cooldown after shooting
+ 	- walking and idle animations
+ 	- some collisions
+  	- map files parsing
 - Character movements are grid-based
-- Absolutely no goal and no collision for now
+- Absolutely no goal in this game, just testing the graphic library

 ## 🗂️ Assets for development